JeroenDeDauw/LearningWikibase/CONTRIBUTING.md

 - If your contribution is major e.g a new process step, start by opening an issue first.
 That way, other people can weigh in on the discussion before you do any work.

 You can also report bugs e.g. design, content omissions or copy errors, which you think could cause trouble for the project.
 This will be valuable feedback for the project.

-## Recognition

-I appreciate everyone’s time and work for the project and will list all people here who are contributing to this project.

-## Help

-You can contact me via twitter @LearningWikibase or email: learningwikibase@gmail.com.

 # Style Guide